sooryu22/documentcloud-avg-page-count-addon/README.md

 Example invocation:
 ```
-python main.py --documents 123 --data '{"name": "World"}'
+python main.py --username "USERNAME" --password "PASSWORD" --data '{"documents": ["123", "456"]}'
 ```

 ### main.py

 This is the file to edit to implement your Add-On specific functionality.
-You should define a class which inherits from `AddOn` from `addon.py`.
-Then you can instantiate a new instance and call the main method, which is the entry point for your Add-On logic.
+You can instantiate a new instance and call the main method, which is the entry point for your Add-On logic.
 You may access the data parsed by `AddOn` as well as using the helper methods defined there.
-The `HelloWorld` example Add-On demonstrates using many of these features.
+The `avg-page-count` Add-On demonstrates using many of these features.

 If you need to add more files, remember to instantiate the main Add-On class